RocketCityDynamics/Ubuntu-linux-3d-printing/README.md

 3. Cura v4.11
 4. Quality Control

+The process of the toolchain works as follows:

+1. Generate your design in Mattercontrol, and export it an .STL file.
+(The user combines and subtracts basic shapes to create the needed design.
+It is a GUI, not a coding studio or intense graphical program.(
+2. Open the .STL file in Cura to slice it and make printer adjustments.
+(This is where the magic happens to make finely tuned adjustments to your print without the demand of coding knowledge.)
+3. Upload the .gcode file to your printer or Octoprint, and print it.

-The infrastructure blueprints here presents a "blue collar manufacturing solution" for the rest of us.
+The infrastructure blueprint here presents a "blue collar manufacturing solution" for the rest of us.
 You don't need a degree, but some technical aptitude is very helpful.
+This is a low code or no code system right out of the box.
+Most any skill level of technician can use it to great effect, without needing to be an engineer.
+The compromise there is knowing what you are doing with installations to set up the environments.
+Making adjustments to your print is a matter of software adjustment.
+You still need to mind your 3D printer's health and make sure it's clean.

-The test case presented here uses:
+The test case here uses:

-1. Free software, mentioned above.
+1. Free design and slicing software, mentioned above.
 2. An affordable 3D printer (Anycubic Mega X)
 3. 10 year old PC hardware

+This has been a reliable little workhorse of a setup for almost a year so far.
+There is no need for using Wine on any Windows or Mac software of any kind.

 3D printers are relatively cheap nowadays.
 You can invest in yourself and develop new skills for well under $1,000.
-That includes PC hardware and a decent printer.
+That includes used PC hardware and a decent printer.
 The software side of things is free and fairly easy to use with top notch results and usability.
 Old bugs and usability problems have largely been addressed.
 You can use these tools in a normal user interface on a normal personal computer.
-No knowledge of Linux or coding is required.
-Although, that knowledge and use is very handy as your skills advance.
-The excellent quality control available is why this guide was written.
-Investing in yourself is always wise.
-This documentation was written to help those trying to help themselves, but not quite sure where to start or how to get there.
-Some users are brand new while others have existing skillsets in related areas.
-Considering the pandemic in 2021 and resulting system changes in manufacturing, studying this open source environment is a healthy use of time and resources with very little cash outlay.
-The skills will be applicable in the Industry 4.0 paradigm as it grows over the next 5 years.
-Not all employers are seeking this skillset together at once.
-It has not been a stable or strong base to build upon until just now.
+No extensive knowledge of Linux or coding is really required to get excellent quality prints.
+You can be just a user looking for good results and still get there pretty easily.
+The excellent quality control available in the system is why this guide was written.

 The goal of this guide is to support people who wish to 3D print applicable and low-cost industrial solutions like: